Mentos

-Mentos are a brand of packaged scotch mints or mint-flavored candies sold in stores and vending machines.
-First produced in 1932, they are currently sold in more than 130 countries worldwide by the Italian-Dutch corporation Perfetti Van Melle.
+Mentos are a brand of packaged scotch mints or mint-flavored candies owned by the Italian-Dutch company, Perfetti Van Melle.
+First produced in 1932, they are currently sold in more than 130 countries worldwide.
 The mints are small oblate spheroids, with a slightly hard exterior and a soft, chewy interior.
+They are sold in many stores and vending machines.

 They are typically sold in rolls which contain 14 mint discs, although the "Sour Mix" variety contains only 11 discs per roll.
-Smaller versions also exist, typically containing 4 to 6 discs per roll.
-Certain flavors are sold in boxes in Australia, the United States, Malaysia, Indonesia, Brazil and the United Kingdom, and the rolls are available in four packs.
+Smaller versions also exist, which typically contain 4 to 6 discs per roll.
+Certain flavors are sold in boxes in Australia, the United States, Malaysia, Indonesia, Brazil and the United Kingdom.
 The current slogan of Mentos is "Stay Fresh", while the line previously used extensively in the 1980s and 1990s was "The Freshmaker".
-Most Mentos packages describe the mints as "chewy dragées".
+Some Mentos packages describe the mints as "chewy dragées".
 The typical Mentos roll is approximately 2 cm in diameter and weighs 38 g.
 "Mentos" is the singular form.